sindresorhus/ky/readme.md

 The `retryCount` is `0` for the initial request and increments with each retry.
 This allows you to distinguish between initial requests and retries, which is useful when you need different behavior for retries (e.g., avoiding overwriting headers set in `beforeRetry`).

-The hook can return a [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) to replace the outgoing request, or return a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) to completely avoid making an HTTP request.
-This can be used to mock a request, check an internal cache, etc. An **important** consideration when returning a request or response from this hook is that any remaining `beforeRequest` hooks will be skipped, so you may want to only return them from the last hook.
+The hook can return a [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) to replace the outgoing request (remaining hooks will still run with the updated request).
+It can also return a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) to completely avoid making an HTTP request, in which case remaining `beforeRequest` hooks are skipped.
+This can be used to mock a request, check an internal cache, etc.

 ```js
 import ky from 'ky';